What is the Difference Between VPS and RDP

 This solution is cost-effective.
 VPS gives users almost the same level of control and customization as a dedicated server.
 It enables users to operate their operating systems and applications.
 VPS Hosting is ideal for those who need more than a shared host but less than a dedicated server.
 It suits businesses and individuals.

 Remote Desktop Protocol (RDP), on the other hand, is a Microsoft protocol.
 It helps users connect to another computer or server over the network.
-The computer or server is usually running a Windows OS.
-RDP allows users to connect to a remote machine and use it as though they are at that particular location.
+The server or the computer is typically on a windows OS.
+RDP enables the user to be connected to a remote computer and operate it as if he is in that specific place.

 This Protocol is standard for remote management and support and provides access to remote software.
 RDP allows access to the remote environment.
 However, it does not match VPS in resource allocation or server management.